XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/ledger-history.md

 ## Fetching History

 When it starts, a `rippled` server's first priority is to get a complete copy of the latest validated ledger.
 From there, it keeps up with advances in the ledger progress.
-If configured to do so, the server also backfills ledger history up to a configured amount, which must be equal or less than the cutoff beyond which online deletion is configured to delete.
+If configured to do so, the server also backfills ledger history up to a configured amount, which must be equal to or less than the cutoff beyond which online deletion is configured to delete.

 The server can backfill history from before it became synced, as well as filling in any gaps in the history it has collected after syncing.
 (Gaps in ledger history can occur if a server temporarily becomes too busy to keep up with the network, loses its network connection, or suffers other temporary issues.)
 To backfill history, the server requests data from its peer `rippled` servers.
 The amount the server tries to backfill is defined by the `[ledger_history]` setting.